 Take advantage of other retirement savings options

 If your spouse’s company offers a better plan, try to maximize your contributions to that plan first.
-Remember to first take full advantage of any matches offered by your company’s plan.
+Remember to take full advantage of any matches offered by your own company’s plan, however.
 Do you run a business on the side?
 If the business is generating income, consider starting a retirement plan.
-Among the options to consider are a SIMPLE plan, a SEP IRA, and a Solo 401(k).
+Among the options to consider are a SIMPLE plan, a SEP-IRA and a Solo 401(k).

 Discuss your concerns with your company